Mancasvel/calendar_notaria/README.md

 ### Administrative Pages (Admin & Polizas Only)
 - `/admin/vacaciones` - Complete vacation management
+  - Monthly report view with PDF export (employee matrix by day)
   - Visual calendar with month navigation
   - Detailed vacation list by role
   - CRUD operations for all vacations